CarolinaTaylor/CarolinaTaylor.github.io/essays/AI.md

 10. Explaining code
 11. Writing code
 12. Documenting code
-13. Quality assurance e.g. “What’s wrong with this code <code here>” or “Fix the ESLint errors in <code here>”
+13. Quality assurance e.g. “What’s wrong with this code "code here” or “Fix the ESLint errors in "code here”
 14. Other uses in ICS 314 not listed

 To begin with, let me explain what a WOD is.
 In general, it is a timed quiz that serves as a preparation for a job interview, creating an environment that closely mimics a real interview, complete with a time limit to code.
 During this experience, I did not utilize Artificial Intelligence extensively, mainly because I did not have enough time to come up with the perfect prompts to ask the chatbot.
 As an overthinker, I decided to dive right in and start working as quickly as possible so that I could have time to figure things out on my own without relying on the chatbot and potentially receiving incorrect or unfamiliar answers.